 ICE RAIDS ARE DETRIMENTAL TO COMMUNITY HEALTH

 Our local region has a high proportion of immigrants from Central America, who therefore make up significant segments of our patients and clients.
 It has been well documented that many of the families recently arriving to our region are fleeing severe and growing violence in Central America.
-The manner in which ICE officers are conducting raids are re-traumatizing mothers and children who have witnessed and survived arrest, torture, and murder of family members, and attempts on their own lives.
+The manner in which ICE officers are conducting raids are re-traumatizing families who have witnessed and survived arrest, torture, and murder of relatives, and attempts on their own lives.
 Those of us working closely with these families know that a significant number are experiencing severe symptoms of post-traumatic stress disorder, anxiety, and depression.
 These and other trauma-related conditions can limit major life activities, including the capacity to successfully navigate complicated asylum legal procedures and immigration removal proceedings.
 There are concerns that many of those with orders of deportation did not receive full due process in court, and deporting them to situations of extreme violence will result in harm or even death.

 Raids don’t harm only those with orders of deportation, they create an environment of fear among the entire immigrant community.
 Many of our immigrant patients and clients have histories of trauma and persecution, and the news reports of predawn raids by ICE in homes, workplaces and in local supermarkets heighten feelings of vulnerability and distrust.
 Immigrant and refugee families live difficult lives as they adjust to new communities and new cultures.
 Immigration status is one of the key social determinants affecting health, along with poverty, language, and the lack of familiarity with the US health system.
 It is fundamental to provide safe spaces for immigrants and refugees as they seek supportive services, and to identify opportunities for improving the trust that they need to have in our institutions so they can fully develop their potential to be healthy and productive.
 Raids have the opposite effect, deterring immigrants from sending children to school, showing up for clinic appointments or even buying healthy foods, and therefore widening the existing disparities in care.